SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 });
 ```

-The `.controller()` function accepts the name of the controller as the first parameter and the controller's constructor function as the second.
+The `module.controller()` function accepts the name of the controller as the first parameter and the controller's constructor function as the second.
 Angular will pass the child scope as an object i.e. `$scope` to the controller's constructor.

 Let's add some data to the `$scope` object which we can then display in our view.